ahmedfarouk141414/phpdevstack/README.md

 ### Put your nginx or apache specific configuration inside the `./configs/*` directory
 Reload your stack after you modified the configuration: `docker-compose -f configs/docker/<webserver>.yml restart`

+### Use `db` as mysql hostname in your application configuration
+The mysql container is linked to the php container with the hostname `db`.

+### Use `memcached` as memcached hostname in your application configuration
+The memcached container is linked to the php container with the hostname `memcached`.